karenetheridge/Dist-Zilla-PluginBundle-Author-ETHER/README.md

 ## spelling stopwords

-Stopwords for spelling tests can be added by adding a directive to pod (as many as you'd like), as described in ["ADDING STOPWORDS" in Pod::Spelling](http://search.cpan.org/perldoc?Pod::Spelling#ADDING STOPWORDS):
+Stopwords for spelling tests can be added by adding a directive to pod (as many as you'd like), as described in ["ADDING STOPWORDS" in Pod::Spell](http://search.cpan.org/perldoc?Pod::Spell#ADDING STOPWORDS):

     =for stopwords foo bar baz

 ## installer

-The installer back-end to use; defaults to `none` (forcing users to consciously choose which is desired).
+The installer back-end(s) to use (can be specified more than once); defaults to `MakeMaker::Fallback` and `ModuleBuildTiny` (which generates a `Build.PL` for normal use, and `Makefile.PL` as a fallback, containing an upgrade warning).

 You can select other backends (by plugin name, without the `[]`), with the `installer` option, or 'none' if you are supplying your own, as a separate plugin.